panoply/vscode-liquid/README.md

 - `{% javascript %}`
 - `{% stylesheet %}`

-> Sass syntax highlighting is applied to stylesheets using the the `SCSS` attribute.
+> Sass syntax highlighting is applied to stylesheets using the `SCSS` attribute.

 ## Objects